ahwayakchih/openshift-nodebb/README.markdown

 - OpenShift domain
 - Custom domain only on premium plan

-There's no way for NodeBB to work 100% correctly with both HTTPS and custom domain name on a free plan.

 You can read more about that at https://developers.openshift.com/en/managing-domains-ssl.html

+There's no known way for NodeBB to work 100% correctly with both HTTPS and custom domain name on a free plan.
+CloudFlare does not seem to provide support for SSL websockets for anything below Enterprise plan.

 As usual, follow these steps on your local system (NOT on OpenShift side, through SSH).